preksha666/delta-demo/README.md

 # delta-demo
-This is a new git &amp; github class
+This is a new git &amp; github class.